lixx2937/lixx2937.github.io/README.md

 Thanks for dropping by my github.
 Please take a look around.

-This is an overview of what is all here so far.
+This is an overview of what I have so far.

 If you have any comments to share please feel free to email me.
 I would be happy to hear them.